MohitGoel92/Grocery-Store-Items-Association/README.md

 results = list(rules)
 ```

 - The min_support is the frequency of the item in all transactions.
-As the dataset under study is a week's worth of data, the min_support is calulated by:
+As the dataset under study is a week's worth of data, the min_support is calculated by:

   - (3 products sold per day x 7 days) / 7500 total transactions = 21/7500 = 0.0028 = 0.003 (3 d.p)